kaiorosa1/100-days-of-code/log.md

 ### Day 6: February 1, 2019

 **Today's Progress**: I've been working on the design aspect of the Campo Minado, meaning in what type of fuctions and the paramenters and testing the functions I created so far.
+I've spent an hour creating functions like print and allocation memory and making sure it's working the way I intentionally designed them.

-**Thoughts**:
+**Thoughts**: I'm glad I started this challenge I'm feeling very productive and I'm learning a lot by coding my project and using FCC.
+I'm not finding FCC as challenging yet but I'm sure when the projects come along and I go further down the line I'll have my fair share of wondering why I choose programming in the first place.
+Just kidding!
+Am I?

 **Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado/commit/0f77775ccb6f5c55e683e44b9f5626f7b1a869db